gymagyar/lastpass-reports/README.md

 # lastpass-reports

 This project is a set of Python scripts to pull reports from LastPass in CSV fromat using the Enteprise API.
-The scripts creates the report in CSV format, which can be improted to Excel for furhter processing.
+Scripts create the reports in CSV format, which can be improted to Excel for furhter processing.

 # Requirements